The Definitive CTO Guide to Train Your Team on Git

 In some cases, new developers bring great ideas, while your current developers are too comfortable executing processes that have become outdated.
 In other cases, developers may be sticking to what they know, even though it’s not the best workflow for the situation.
 It is often a tough call when it is time to change your process.
 This article gave you eight tips that will help you spot some obvious mistakes with your workflow.

-Good luck with setting up your workflow and guarding it from developers who do not cooperate with you.
+Good luck with setting up your workflow and guarding it against developers who do not cooperate with you.
 Your efforts will pay off in the long run.